Persistent homology analysis of type 2 diabetes genome-wide association studies in protein-protein interaction networks: Introduction

 One mathematical method for analyzing the topological features of complex networks is simplicial homology \cite{Hatcher2002, Salnikov2019}.
 Simplicial homology is an algebraic topology tool used to analyze the topological features of a simplicial complex, which is a collection of higher-order interactions called simplices, including points (0-simplices), line segments (1-simplices), triangles (2-simplices), and higher-dimensional simplices.
 Simplicial homology can be used to examine the connectivity patterns within biological networks, such as gene-regulatory networks or brain connectivity networks.
 It can identify topological features, such as connected components (0-holes), loops (1-holes), voids (2-holes), and higher-dimensional holes in the data.
 For example, the LCC is the largest 0th homology class (connected component).
 Persistent homology is a method for capturing the persistence of simplicial homology features across multiple thresholds corresponding to a filtration of the simplicial complex \cite{Salnikov2019, Otter2017}.
 It can identify important topological features that are persistent across different levels of interaction, rather than artifacts of noise or parameter uncertainty.
 Persistent homology features of biological networks potentially correspond to biologically relevant components that play a crucial role in disease mechanisms \cite{Masoomy2021, Sizemore2019}.
 The mathematical details of simplicial complex and homology concepts are described in the Method section.

-This study analyze the persistent homology features of GWAS hits in the PPI network to identify important topological structures that potentially play a significant role in disease pathobiology.
+This study analyzes the persistent homology features of GWAS hits in the PPI network to identify important topological structures that potentially play a significant role in disease pathobiology.
 We analyze the simplicial homology features of GWAS hits in the PPI network as the P-value threshold increases from 0 to 5×10$^{-8}$.
-For example, the LCC of the mapped GWAS hits, which is occasionally called a disease module, can be considered a connected component (0th homology class) that lives forever.
+For example, the LCC of the mapped GWAS hits, which is occasionally called an observable disease module, can be considered a connected component (0th homology class) that lives forever.
+This study aims to expand the LCC concept using higher-order topological structure analysis.
 We use GWAS summary statistics data of type 2 diabetes (T2D) because T2D has undergone extensive genetic study across diverse ancestry populations with large sample sizes.
 GWAS with increasing sample sizes have recently identified more than 300 genetic loci associated with T2D \cite{Vujkovic2020}; however, many of these GWAS loci have small effect sizes of unclear pathobiological meaning.
-Therefore, this study explore the evolution and persistence of the topological features of GWAS hits in the PPI network as the P-value threshold increases from 0 to 5×10$^{-8}$.
+Therefore, this study systematically explores the evolution and persistence of the topological features of T2D GWAS hits in the PPI network as the P-value threshold increases from 0 to 5×10$^{-8}$.
 We also analyze biological pathways, transcription factors, and microRNAs associated with the persistent homology features.